Skyvern-AI/wyvern/README.md

 #### Pre-requisite

 - Redis service

 Wyvern uses redis as its index and online feature store.
 By default, Wyvern connects to the localhost:6379

-Your can run this command to install and spin up local redis
+Your can run this command to install and spin up redis locally

 ```
 wyvern redis